 These reports include both quantitative and qualitative data.

 Companies are required to carry out a materiality analysis, which consists in assessing whether they are directly concerned by the issues addressed in each of the ESRSs.
 This analysis must take into account not only their impact on the various subjects dealt with in each of the 12 ESRSs, but also the impact these subjects may have on their business over time.
-This is commonly referred to as a double-materiality or double materiality analysis.
+If a company considers that a subject is non-material, i.e. that it has no impact (positive or negative) on its business, or that its business has no impact on this subject, it does not have to report on it.
+However, in the context of ESRS E1, the company must justify this decision.

 Specific features of the ESRS E1 standard

 ESRS E1 is probably the standard on which the greatest efforts will be focused.
-The CSRD is one of the elements of the European Green Deal, which aims to make the European Union carbon neutral by 2050, and to keep global warming to 1.5 degrees, in line with the objectives of the Paris Agreement.
+The CSRD is one of the elements of the European Green Pact, which aims to make the European Union carbon neutral by 2050, and to keep global warming to 1.5 degrees, in line with the objectives of the Paris Agreement.

 The climate aspect is therefore a priority.
 This is why the E1 ESRS is the most comprehensive of the 12 CSRD ESRSs, and includes specific features not found in other reporting standards.